N1ckFG/LeapMotionP5/README.md

-LeapMotionP5
+Based on Leapmotion and LeapMotionP5 libraries.

-This version does not crash when using the LEAP Motion in Processing under Windows.
+Works on Mac and Windows, works in Processing 1.5, doesn't crash when used with OpenGL.